pts/tinygpgs/tinygpgs.rst

 ========
 tinygpgs
 ========
-tinygpgs is a fast library and standalone Python 2 script for doing symmetric key (passphrase-based) encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).
+tinygpgs is a fast module and standalone Python 2 script for doing symmetric key (passphrase-based) encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).